CACHE COUNTY REPUBLICAN PARTY (Cache GOP) BY-LAWS

 ARTICLE 8.
 VACANCIES

-(8A) Any vacancy caused by the inability of any duly elected delegate to attend the County or State Republican Party Convention, shall be filled by the respective precinct Chair, who shall appoint a replacement from the voting precinct in which the vacancy occurs from among the alternate delegates elected at the precinct caucus.
-This appointment must be made by the certification deadline of the respective convention.
+(8A) Any absence caused by the inability of any duly elected county, state or ex officio delegate to attend a County or State Republican Party Convention or Special Election, shall be filled by the respective precinct Chair, who shall select a substitute from the voting precinct in which the absence occurs from among the alternate delegates elected at the precinct caucus in elected rank order.

-(8B) If the vacancy of a state delegate position is not filled from that voting precinct, as provided for in (8A), a delegate will be appointed from the county council district in which that voting precinct lies by the County Executive Committee.
+(8B) If the absence of a state delegate is not filled from the voting precinct as provided for in (8A), and at the request of the precinct chair, a substitute delegate will be selected from the alternate delegates in the county council district in which the voting precinct lies by the District Chair.

 (8D1) In the event of a vacancy in the office of County Chair, the County Vice Chair shall automatically become the County Chair, with the advice and consent of the Executive Committee.
 The County Central Committee shall meet within forty-five (45) days after the vacancy occurs, or at the next County Convention, whichever is sooner, with at least ten (10) days prior notice, for the purpose of electing a County Vice Chair.